johnshearing/bioelectocracy/meow.md

 [All of these together are referred to as the Blob according to Mike Benz.](https://x.com/MikeBenzCyber/status/1838448979799085456)
 The Blob is a collective intelligence as is Mac, but the Blob's scope of neighbor is very different.
 The Blob is a price system between the industries rather than a price system between people.
 So the Blob is trying to assemble itself into the best possible environment for the industries listed above rather than for the people that make up the membership of these industries.
 Most of the people that make up Blob membership are very nice.
 They are good to their families and do their best to support their communities.
 But the scope of neighbor is very limited for people that work within the Blob information bubble.
 Remember, like cells, people have very little information about what kind of communities they are building.
 People have a range of possible competencies.
 But what competencies they develop, and what they do with those competencies is almost completely determined by their relationships.
 Now if everybody's relationships are controlled from cradle to grave by the industries and institutions listed above then then effectively, Mac's morphogenesis has been hijacked by the Blob.
 The Blob is using it's enormous influence to make a wonderful world for all the industries and institutions that make up its membership at the expense of everything and everyone that is not part of the Blob.
 The Blob is a collective intelligence that has a will (preferences and goals) which are completely independent of its membership.
 And like any cell, organism, or macro-organism, the Blob must feed.
 What does the Blob feed on?
 The Blob feeds on everything that is not the Blob - the rest of humanity.
 The Blob feeds on Mac.

 How does the Blob feed?
-Manipulation of price systems can be understood as artificial suppression of the meow coupling parameter, effectively isolating participants in the same way that blocked ion channels isolate cells in cancerous tissue.
+Manipulation of price systems can be understood as artificial suppression of the “μ” coupling parameter, effectively isolating participants in the same way that blocked ion channels isolate cells in cancerous tissue.
 In other words, the industries and institutions which make up the Blob cooperate in a symbiotic way so as to create the very problems that they were founded to solve.
 This ensures that all of the Blob's member industries and institutions will always be able to feed.
 This is why there is endless war for the weapons industry, endless scarcity to raise prices in the food and energy industries, endless drugs and crime for the police, prison, and justice industries, adequate law enforcement to increase scarcity and raise prices in the drugs and organized crime industry, biolabs and endless sickness to support the pharmaceutical industry, and so on.
 Remember almost every person in all these industries are nice people that love their families and their communities.
 What they don't realize is that their communities are living price systems that exert enormous control over what its members think, feel, and do.

 How do we return control of the Price system to Mac?
 That is effectively the same thing as asking "How do we end price system manipulation?"
 The answer is by transitioning to decentralized blockchain for money and finance, voting and governance, news and social media, identity management, and defense.